 - ¼ tsp black pepper

-1. Add tomatoes, celery, carrots, chicken broth, onions, oregano, basil, and bay leaf to a large slow cooker.**
+- Add tomatoes, celery, carrots, onions, oregano, basil, bay leaf and chicken broth to a large slow cooker.

-2. Cover and cook on LOW for 5-7 hours, until flavors are blended and vegetables are soft.
+- Cover and cook on LOW for 5-7 hours, until vegetables are soft.
 (If you don’t want a chunky soup, blend it until smooth.
 I love using my Immersion Hand Blender to do this!)

-3. About 30 minutes before serving prepare a roux by melting butter over low heat and then adding flour.
-Stir constantly with a whisk for 5-7 minutes.
+- About 30 minutes before serving, prepare a roux by melting butter over low heat and then whisking in the flour.
+Whisk constantly for 5-7 minutes.
 Slowly stir in 1 cup hot soup.
 Add another 3 cups and stir until smooth.

-4. Add all back into the slow cooker.
+- Add the roux mixture back into the slow cooker.
 Stir and add the Parmesan cheese, warmed milk, salt and pepper.

 Recipe adapted from Today’s Mama.